Feeling lost? The novel writing roadmap will take you where you want to go!

 - Optional Reading…

-- What Is a “Deus Ex Machina” Ending?
+- How to Avoid a “Deus Ex Machina” Ending

 - Developing a Plot Backwards